strangers-bd/strangers/beginners/easy/22.check-vowel-or-not/README.md

 - output
     - if the character is vowel return vowel
     - if the character is consonant return consonant
-    - If it is neither vowel nor consonant return "Wrong input"
+    - If it is neither vowel nor consonant return "Is not an alphabet"
     - follwoing test cases

 - Test Cases